 - 1. The direction is with respect to the internal trigger logic.
-For M-Modules, setting the direction to input, means the M-Module is expected to drive the trigger.
-The M-Module's internal trigger control logic must be set to output the trigger. - 2.
+For M-modules, setting the direction to input, means the M-module is expected to drive the trigger.
+The M-module's internal trigger control logic must be set to output the trigger. - 2.
 The specified signal source must be configured as an input for proper operation. - 3.
-When direction = output, this field specifies number of the signal source.
-When direction = input, this field specifies the EDGECLK number (0-3).
-Not used for External TTL Trigger signal sources.
+Not used for External TTL Trigger or Controller Software signal sources.